OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-16.md

 ## Numbers 16:43

-Then Moses and Aaron went to the front of the tent of meeting,
+Moses and Aaron approached the front of the tent of meeting,

 ## Numbers 16:44